rust-lang/rfcs/text/0000-msrv-resolver.md

 the resolver will pick the lowest version among workspace members.
 This will be less optimal for workspaces with multiple MSRVs and dependencies unique to the higher-MSRV packages.
 Users can workaround this by raising the version requirement or using `cargo update --precise`.

+If `package.rust-version` is unset among all workspace members, we'll fallback to `rustc --version`, ensuring a build that at least works for the current system.
+As this is just a preference for resolving dependencies, rather than prescriptive, this shouldn't cause churn.
+We already call `rustc` for feature resolution, so hopefully this won't have a performance impact.

 The resolver will only do this for local packages and not for `cargo install`.